 While Jordan has matured significantly over six months, she occasionally gets an apparent urge to chew a hole in our wall.
 Nevertheless, despite this goofball’s love of drywall, we have come to love her dearly.

 All things considered, Jordan has settled in amazingly; she is truly a sweetheart that lives for food.
-However, due to her razor-sharp intelligence, and her breed’s protective nature, I believe that she would be an amazing guard dog if an emergency arose.
+I reckon that due to her razor-sharp intelligence, and her breed’s protective nature, she would be an amazing guard dog if an emergency arose.
 For the moment, though, this big baby is content with eating, snoozing, and playing with her mommy.

 The Jordan and Kira Photo Gallery